PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 nonagenarian to use My Launcher.

 A note on terminology.
 When this document refers to "List" that refers to the items in the main window or pop-up windows.
 "Menu" refers to items in the tray menu.
+This is important to be aware of because the list items and menu items are kept in separate files and the file formats are different and are not interchangeable.

 Getting Started